Advancing the Pursuit of Knowledge

 A University Trustee and co-chair of The Meliora Challenge, Cathy knows that a great education transforms lives.
 Mindful of the impact of her student experience, she now gives back to higher education not only as a donor but also as dean of the School of Management at Simmons College.

 The following is a sampling of funding opportunities that advance the quest to Learn at Rochester.

 Support for our students is one of the highest priorities of our Campaign.
 We seek to ensure that every qualified student, regardless of family finances, can afford to attend the University of Rochester.
 This conviction has enabled many of our most distinguished alumni to achieve their dreams.
 Now, with education even more crucial to our nation's future, it is essential that we grow our endowment and provide permanent support for undergraduate and graduate scholarships and fellowships.
 This will position Rochester to continue to attract high performing students, shape a diverse learning community, and educate society’s future leaders.
 Learn more about our new scholarships initiative by clicking here.

 New Home for the Warner School

 America is searching for ways to improve K–12 education.
 The Margaret Warner Graduate School of Education and Human Development is advancing new solutions in response to the pressing need for outstanding school leaders, teachers, and counselors.
 The school has doubled its enrollment over the past decade—a testament to the quality and impact of a Warner education.
-To accommodate this growth and enable Warner to better serve its students, we are constructing a larger, more modern home for the school.
-Raymond F. LeChase Hall, scheduled to open in 2013, will be the first major addition to Wilson Quadrangle in 30 years.
-The project also will add much needed flexible classroom space for Arts, Sciences and Engineering.
+To accommodate this growth and enable Warner to better serve its students, we have constructed a larger, more modern home for the school.
+Raymond F. LeChase Hall opened in 2013, and was the first major addition to Wilson Quadrangle in 30 years.
+The new building has also added much needed flexible classroom space for Arts, Sciences & Engineering.